Burp Suite

 Install Burp’s certificate

 To use Burp proxy more effectively with HTTPS websites, install Burp’s certificate.
+See Installing Burp’s CA certificate (PortSwigger).

-Add Burp’s root certificate in Firefox
+Download Burp’s root certificate

 • Start Burp Suite.